laurencelundblade/QCBOR/README.md

 * Mate Toth-Pal for restartable signing.
 * Paul Liétar for RSA PSS (PS256..PS512) and EdDSA.
 * Maik Riechert for cmake, CI and other.
-* Ken Takayama for the bulk of the detached content implementation.
+* Ken Takayama for the bulk of the detached content implementation and AES-CTR and AES-CBC.
 * Tamas Ban for lots code review comments, design ideas and porting to ARM PSA.
 * Rob Coombs, Shebu Varghese Kuriakose and other ARM folks for sponsorship.
 * Michael Eckel for makefile fixes.
+* Hannes Tschofenig for initial implementation of encryption.

 ## Copyright and License